turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 # Apply a Quick Action

 In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
-Quick actions allow administrators to quickly fix misconfiguration by applying a change to the underlying AWS resource.
-In order to do that, the cross account role used by Guardrails will need additional permissions to perform those actions.
+A Quick Action empowers an administrator to apply a change directly to an underlying AWS resource.
+In order to do that for S3 bucket versioning, we will add one permission to the cross-account role you created in the first guide.

 This is the ninth guide in the *Getting started with AWS series*.